Table of Contents[Hide][Show]

 Traveling with very young children for the first time?
-Whether you’re taking a trip with a newborn or navigating with a preschooler, family travel with small kids can be a challenge.
+Whether you’re taking a trip with a newborn or navigating with a preschooler, toddler travel can be a challenge.
 Here’s the info you need to survive baby’s first plane ride or a toddler tantrum at Disney World and more!

 Our Traveling Moms have been around the world with their babies and toddlers!
 Here, in one place, find all of our most helpful tips, including suggestions for the best places to travel with little ones, what to pack for a road trip, essential air travel advice and how to handle naps in between sightseeing.